 Offer an option for people to join the call via phone.
 This is possible in a number of the platforms above.
 It will allow people to join in the conversation, but think through how you will try to offer as full participation as possible, without the visual element.

-This is what we have learned so far and how we approach online video conferencing in order to make it more accessible for everyone.
+This is our learning so far and is how we approach online video conferencing in order to make it more accessible for everyone.

 If you have any information, tips, suggestions or corrections please let us know.
 You can leave a comment or email email@example.com.